 #3.
 2000 Tom Brady Playoff Contenders Auto #144

-This card has a very sleek design, with the dominant hues of silver and navy blue, matching the two most dominant shades in the New England Patriots color scheme.
+If you shop for this on eBay, prepare a car’s price to obtain it.
+Check that, make it a very high-end luxury automobile.
+This card has a sleek design, with the dominant hues of silver and navy blue matching the two most dominant shades in the New England Patriots color scheme.

-It’s a highly pricey card, but when you see the way the silver foil glitters like gold, you understand why it’s all worth it.
+The ticket graphic provides perfect symmetry when juxtaposed against Brady standing tall in the pocket in the action photo.
+It’s a highly pricey card, but when you see how the silver foil glitters like gold, you understand why it’s all worth it.

 #4.
 2000 Tom Brady Playoff Contenders Championship Ticket Auto RC /100 #144

+The autographed version of the card described above is the most expensive Tom Brady rookie card.
 You could probably buy two or three townhomes in a softer real estate market for what this signed card could get in the open market.

 If some of these valuations seem extreme, you got to remember the (apologies to Drake) “started from the bottom now we here” story of Brady’s career.